average-engineer/impact-location-prediction-using-ann/README.md

 ## 9. skewedData.py
 The skewedData.py is used to save the skewed data in the saved_variables directory (here the dataAugment.py and removeArrFromList.py are used under the hood)

+*The final documentation of the entire project can be accessed in 2 ways:*
+* Referring to the LaTeX report which can be accessed from this repository itself.
+* Referring to the Wiki page of the repository which is almost a copy of the LaTeX report.